openharmony/docs/en/application-dev/reference/apis/js-apis-secureElement.md

 getReaders(): Reader[]

-Obtains the available SE readers.
-The returned array cannot contain duplicate objects.
-Even if no card is inserted, all available readers should be listed.
+Obtains available SE readers, which include all the SEs on the device.

 **System capability**: SystemCapability.Communication.SecureElement